“We can’t solve problems by using the same kind of thinking we used when we created them.”

 First I read The Brain that Changes Itself.
 Then How God Changes your Brain.
 I recently began immersing—and I mean submerging and steeping myself in the work of Dr. Joe Dispenza.
 Finding myself in a dark night of the soul, I got to the fall-on-your-knees moment of feeling the time had come to flush or swim (to use the Fish Called Wanda analogy).
 I asked (okay … pleaded) for an answer, for the missing piece of this bizarre life puzzle.
 And I got it.

-To take Einstein’s quote above a little further, we cannot bring bold dreams to fruition, no matter how many things we do, how many affirmations we say, or how hard we try, if we’re doing it with the same stale mindset.
+To take Einstein’s quote above a little further, we cannot bring bold dreams to fruition, no matter how many things we do, how many affirmations we say, or how hard we try, if we’re doing it with the same stale mindset in the world of matter.

 Dispenza’s theory is that we live in either a state of survival or a state of creation.
 In a state of survival, we live in reaction to our environment, which means we are at the mercy of the outer world.
 If shit happens, we react with a surge of emotions that batter the system.
 We anticipate new experiences—with jobs, lovers, friendships, family—based on what has happened in the past.
 When we step back as an observer of ourselves and fast from our emotional reactions, we have an opportunity to create anew.